chinapedia/wikipedia.abstract.en/Page/Ray_tracing_(graphics).md

 Recursive ray tracing algorithm

-Glasses_800_edit.png BallsRender.png and aperture shape (in this case a hexagon).]]
-Ray-traced_steel_balls.jpg'']] Glass_ochem.pngs a “ray” can take and how it is affected each time it encounters a surface is all controlled via software settings during ray tracing.
+and aperture shape (in this case a hexagon).]] '']] s a “ray” can take and how it is affected each time it encounters a surface is all controlled via software settings during ray tracing.
 Here, each ray was allowed to refract and reflect up to 9 times.
 Fresnel reflections were used.
 Also note the caustics. _Created with Vray_]]

 The next important research breakthrough came from Turner Whitted in 1979.[2]
 Previous algorithms traced rays from the eye into the scene until they hit an object, but determined the ray color without recursively tracing more rays.
 Whitted continued the process.
 When a ray hits a surface, it can generate up to three new types of rays: reflection, refraction, and shadow.[3]
 A reflection ray is traced in the mirror-reflection direction.
 The closest object it intersects is what will be seen in the reflection.
 Refraction rays traveling through transparent material work similarly, with the addition that a refractive ray could be entering or exiting a material.
 A shadow ray is traced toward each light.
 If any opaque object is found between the surface and the light, the surface is in shadow and the light does not illuminate it.
 This recursive ray tracing added more realism to ray traced images.